 Here we can see that our own Twitter followers prefer iOS to Android by a pretty significant margin (and that Blackberry just plain gets no love at all).
 Just like with most of the other information available in your audience insights, your mileage may vary when it comes to how practical this information actually is – in our case, it may mean that tweeting links to Android-specific content from other sources isn’t as valuable as iOS-specific content.

 Take a look at your own audience insights – what surprises you about your own followers?
 Do factors like gender and interests break down in ways different from what you expected?
 And how do you see yourself using (or NOT using) this information in the future?
-Share your thoughts about this new feature in the comments below!
+Share your thoughts about this feature in the comments below!